Control Server

 Distribution/Energy Management System (DMS/EMS) Electric

-A DMS and EMS are electric sector specific devices that are commonly used to manage distribution and transmission-level electrical grids.
-These platforms typically integrate a SCADA server and HMI with domain-specific data analysis applications, such as state-estimation and contingency analysis (EMS), or voltage-var control or fault restoration (DMS).
+A DMS and EMS are electric sector-specific systems that are commonly used to manage distribution and transmission-level electrical grids.
+These systems typically integrate a SCADA server and HMI with domain-specific data analysis applications, such as state-estimation and contingency analysis (EMS), or voltage-var control or fault restoration (DMS).
+These systems also maintain visibility (and in some cases control) through a variety of integrated and distributed automation systems.

 Techniques